davidroeca/maestroetry/README.md

 ```

 You'll need a CSV manifest at `data/manifest.csv` with `audio_path` and `text` columns pointing to your (audio, text) pairs.

-## What you'll implement

-The stubs in `src/maestroetry/` are ready to fill in:

-- **`evaluate.py`**: Recall@k for text-to-audio and audio-to-text retrieval

-`config.py` is already implemented: a frozen dataclass with TOML file loading.

 ## Hyperparameters